akkefa/ml-notes/docs/probability/what_is_probability.md

 +---------------------+-----------------------------+--+----------------------------+--+
 ```

+#### Interview Questions

+1. There are 25 students in a class.
+Find the number of ways in which a committee of 3 students is to be formed?\
+    25 choose 3 = 2300

+2. In a meeting between two countries, each country has 12 delegates.
+All the delegates of one country shake hands with
+    all delegates of the other country.
+Find the number of handshakes possible?\
+    Total number of handshakes = 12 x 12 = 144

+3. How many groups of 6 persons can be formed from 8 men and 7 women?\
+   Total number of person = 8 men + 7 women = 15 \
+   15 choose 6 = 5005

 ## Conditional Probability and Bayes Theorem

 Two events A and B from the `same sample space S`.
 Calculate the probability of event A knowing that event B has occurred.